 Is Automata right for my cell culture lab?

 Here are a few answers to some frequently asked questions

-The systems demonstrated are designed for human or animal derived adherent and suspension cells cultured in microplate format (although we also work with systems for bacteria and yeast culture).
-It is possible to work with mixtures of different cell types and lines on one platform.
+Human or animal-derived adherent and suspension cells (although we also work with systems for bacteria and yeast culture).

 It is possible to build your own specific analytical capabilities around the central cell maintenance functions by adding required devices in a modular way.
 This can be expanded as required.

 At the core of all Automata cell culture platforms is the capabilities for media exchange – the most consistent set of processes in maintaining cell lines.
 This can be a simple configuration for just this activity, both in and out of working hours, giving immediate support for keeping cell cultures happy.

 The platform can then easily be expanded with additional capabilities as and when required to extend out the possible workflows.